cla-cif/The-Boxscape-Blog/README.md

 12. Wait for the logs to run while the dependencies are installed and the app is being built.
 11. The mock terminal is then ready and accessible from a link similar to `https://your-projects-name.herokuapp.com/`

 ### GitHub Pages
-- A video showing how a similar repository was deployed is available [here](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/create-publish-repository.mp4).
-- The site has been deployed on GitHub pages.
+- The site can be deployed on GitHub pages as well.
 The steps to deploy and publish the repository are as follows:
     - Create a new repository:
         - Click on "New" button (top-right of the page).
         - Select the "Owner" (your account for instance).